 If you are interested in becoming a Community Literacy Center intern or volunteer, please see the application page here.
 Join a team that combats social injustice through literacy work – a group that coordinates paper, pencils and great ideas each week to bring more voices to the community table.

 SpeakOut!
-Community Partners include the Larimer County Jail, Larimer County Community Corrections, Turning Point, Remington House and Matthews House.
+Community Partners include the Larimer County Jail, Larimer County Community Corrections, and Turning Point.